 If performance is a prime selling point, Subaru claims that a manual-shift 2.5 XT Limited can accelerate from zero to 60 miles per hour in less than six seconds, which is rather swift for a compact SUV.

-Fresh from a makeover in 2006, the Forester's appearance has changed a bit to bring it a "more unified, sophisticated, and more modern form," according to Subaru.
-Smooth side cladding and more curvaceous rear glass produce a clean look.
-Last year's makeover included increasing the ground clearance to eight inches.
-The Forester sports a familiar front fascia, grille, four-lamp headlight cluster, bumper and fenders, and outside mirrors are bigger with integrated turn signals available.
-The heavy-duty four-wheel independent suspension has been retuned for enhanced performance.
+Fresh front-end styling gives the 2008 Subaru Forester a bit more pizzazz, creating a "more unified, sophisticated, and more modern form," according to Subaru.
+Smooth side cladding and curvaceous rear glass produce a clean look, while eight inches of ground clearance provides ample ability for plowing through deep snow.
+The Forester sports a handsome fascia, flared front bumper and fenders and large outside mirrors with integrated turn signals available.
+The heavy-duty four-wheel independent suspension promotes enhanced performance.

-With a manual transmission, the 2.5 X has a Manufacturer's Suggested Retail Price (MSRP) of $21,820, while the automatic-transmission adds another $800 to the bottom line.
+With a manual transmission, the 2008 Subaru 2.5 X has a Manufacturer's Suggested Retail Price (MSRP) starting just under $22,000, while the automatic transmission adds another $800 to the bottom line.
 Offered only with an automatic transmission, the 2.5 X L.L.
-Bean Edition is $27,320, while the turbocharged XT Limited starts at $28,520.
+Bean Edition starts around $27,000, while the turbocharged XT Limited starts around $28,500.
 A look a the Fair Purchase Price shows the typical transaction price paid for the Forester in your area, so be sure to check it out before you begin negotiating.
-Resale and residual values for the Forester tend to be slightly better than for a Ford Escape or Mazda Tribute, but Honda's CR-V leads in value as a pre-owned vehicle.
+Resale and residual values for the Forester tend to be slightly better than for a Ford Escape or Mazda Tribute, but Honda's CR-V leads in retained value.

-All Foresters with the naturally-aspirated engine are called 2.5 X, and include head/chest side-impact airbags, anti-lock brakes (ABS), 16-inch wheels, air conditioning, an AM/FM/Weather-band stereo with CD player and remote keyless entry.
-In the 2.5 X L.L.
-Bean Edition the durable finish on the floor and seatback is extended to the cargo area side walls, and also included are desert beige leather-trimmed upholstery with perforated Alcantara bolsters, a security system with shock sensor and a Momo wood/leather steering wheel and an L.L.
+All Foresters with the naturally-aspirated engine are called 2.5 X and include head/chest side-impact airbags, anti-lock brakes (ABS), 16-inch wheels, air conditioning, an AM/FM/Weather-band stereo with CD player and remote keyless entry.
+The 2.5 X L.L.
+Bean Edition adds desert beige leather-trimmed upholstery with perforated Alcantara bolsters, a security system with shock sensor, Momo wood and leather steering wheel and an L.L.
 Bean-embossed cargo-area tray.
-The 2.5 XT Limited, the sole turbocharged model, includes a premium package with leather-trimmed upholstery and sporty electroluminescent gauge pointers.
+The 2.5 XT Limited includes a 224-horsepower turbocharged engine, leather-trimmed upholstery and sporty electroluminescent gauge pointers.

-Subaru's premium package, available on the 2.5 X only, adds rear disc brakes, electronic brake-force distribution, eight-spoke alloy wheels, a limited-slip rear differential, panoramic glass moonroof, heated front seats, automatic climate control and a six-CD changer, heated side mirrors with integrated turn signals and trim upgrades.
+Subaru's Premium Package, available on the 2.5 X only, includes rear disc brakes, eight-spoke alloy wheels, panoramic glass moonroof, heated front seats, automatic climate control, a six-CD changer, heated side mirrors with integrated turn signals and trim upgrades.